apendua/meteor-amd-manager/README.md

 ## Methods

-The only non-obvious method of the manager is `onModuleNotFound` which allows you to define a callbeck to be called every time should the user request a module that has not been defined yet.
+The only non-obvious methods of the manager are:

+ * `onModuleNotFound` which allows you to define a callback to be called every time should the user request a module that has not been defined yet.
 You can use it to decide if there is a need to download additional source code from the server.
+ * `onModuleAlreadyDefined` which is called when a module is trying to be defined with the same as an already defined module.
+You can use it to display a warning or throw an error.